 Interesting Facts You Might Not Know About Body Odor

-Tips for preventing bad body odor
+Tips to help you prevent bad body odor

 - Don’t use the same shoes several days in a row without airing them out.

-- Use products that are specific for each area.
+- Use different products for each area.

 - Use antibacterial soap.